bossanova808/kodi.ozweather.2nd.screen/README.md

 This is a '2nd screen' project - i.e. provides a simple (web based) GUI dashboard system to display the current time, basic current & upcoming weather information (sourced, of course, from the Australian Bureau of Meteorology), and simple Kodi 'Now Playing' information (Time Remaining and Poster/Thumbnail Artwork).
 All of this is '10ft' interface size - i.e. you should be able to see & read it comfortably, from a normal viewing position.

-The idea is that you use pretty much any old tablet or smartphone for this, or a Raspberry Pi + screen (really - just about anything you have really, as long as it can run a browser with some basic features).
+The idea is that you use pretty much any old tablet or smartphone for this, or a Raspberry Pi with a screen (really - just about anything you have really, as long as it can run a browser with some basic, albeit modern, features).

 Here's a few photos / screenshots to give you an idea.